kgjerde/corporaexplorer/README.md

 <img align="left" src="man/figures/sidebar.png" width="170" height="450" style="margin-right: 25px"/>

   - **Number of terms to chart**: How many terms (phrases/patterns) should be charted in the corpus map?
-Current maximum is two.
+Current maximum is five.
   - **Term(s) to chart**: Using colour fillings, the corpus map plot will indicate days/documents where these terms are present.
 The terms will also be highlighted in all documents.